-Matt Johnson has been the president of the Cannondale-Drapac Pro Cycling team for the past 10 years.
+Matt Johnson has been the president of the Cannondale-Drapac Pro Cycling team for more than a decade.
 A former competitive cyclist on the European circuit, Johnson uses the feedback from his elite athletes to inform The Feed, a retail site that curates the best performance products on the market and explores cutting-edge topics from holistic training modalities to hardcore nutrition hacking on its blog.

 This conversation has been edited and condensed for space and clarity.

 Matt Johnson: Joe, coffee or tea?

 MJ: Oh, ginger tea.
 I don’t drink coffee, I focus on green tea.
 Caffeinated or uncaffeinated?